jrk101/deepfunding-level1-contribution-model/README.md

 - *"client devs need more secure funding sources than the mev folks i'd say"* (nethermind vs rbuilder)
 - *"Erigon was built without major VC funding, and was much more performant than Reth"* (erigon vs reth)

 None of these are claims about which repo Ethereum depends on more.
 They're claims about which repo *deserves more grant money right now*, which is a related but genuinely different question.
-Underfunded-but-important and unimportant-but-underfunded look identical from this kind of reasoning alone, and the competition's scoring is explicitly about the former.
-The model can't read this text, so this noise enters purely through whatever multiplier value the juror picked while thinking about funding need rather than contribution.
-There's no clean way to filter it out after the fact without the reasoning text itself as a feature, which I didn't build in this round.
+Underfunded-but-important and unimportant-but-underfunded can look similar when viewed only through funding need, whereas the competition is explicitly trying to measure contribution.

+Since the model only sees the pairwise comparisons and multipliers, this type of noise enters indirectly through the values chosen by jurors.
+I considered filtering or down-weighting such comparisons, but ultimately decided against it.
+The public human dataset contains only 156 comparisons, and removing additional observations would further reduce coverage for an already sparse problem.
+Given the limited amount of human data available, I chose to retain all valid comparisons and treat funding-oriented reasoning as a source of label noise rather than attempting to manually remove specific judgments.

-One small silver lining I noticed only because I went looking: the one row where a juror wrote, "it needs more funding but I really don't know between these two" (risc0 vs rbuilder, multiplier 1.1) gets dropped automatically anyway.
-Because it happens to fall on the exact 1.1 multiplier value that's already being filtered out as a known data-release bug.
+One small observation from reviewing the reasoning text: one juror explicitly wrote something very close to "it needs more funding but I really don't know between these two" for the risc0-ethereum vs rbuilder comparison.
+Interestingly, that comparison was removed from the final dataset anyway because it used the exact 1.1 multiplier value that was later identified as part of the data-release bug and filtered during preprocessing.

 ## Closing thoughts